 After setting up the Synology DiskStation DS918+, the next step would be to upgrade the memory modules/RAM from the existing 4GB to something more.
 This is especially important if you are going to run more stuff such as Dockers, or even virtual machines in your Synology DiskStation using the Virtual Machine Manager.
 For those who are familiar with Synology products, you will know that the DiskStations can be quite picky about what type of memory modules/RAM are installed into them.
-For DiskStations with expandable memory options, the DiskStation will always come preinstalled with a piece of memory module on one of the slots leaving an empty slot for another piece.
+For DiskStations with expandable memory options, the DiskStation will always come preinstalled with a piece of the memory module on one of the slots leaving an empty slot for another piece.
 For compatibility reasons, we will always find the exact memory modules (same chipset and batch if possible too) to reduce the chances of rejection by the system.
 Hence, it would be easier if the memory modules are to be replaced in a pair together rather than just an add-on to the existing memory module.
 However, this means additional cost involved and you will have extra memory modules white elephants laying around.. 😀

 According to the specification of the Synology DiskStation DS918+, the unit comes pre-installed with 4GB of memory module/RAM and is expandable to 8GB via the expansion slots.
 This is because if you check up the specification of the Intel Celeron J3455 CPU used in the Synology DiskStation DS918+, you will notice that the limit of this CPU is only up to 8GB.
 Frankly, this sounds like a weird limitation to be imposed on the current hardware devices of today’s world.
 After some googling and digging with hardware forums, it seems that this hardware limitation of this CPU is really dependent on the implementation of that mainboard manufacturers.
 Users of hardware forums have successfully tested with memory beyond 8GB (as high as 16GB) without any stability issues.
 This is good news to users of Synology DiskStation DS918+ as 8GB may not be sufficient if you are going to run multiple Virtual Machines or even Docker Applications.